tytydraco/yessleep/out/My_fiancé_went_missing_six_months_ago_and_everyones_convinced_I_killed_her_Last_night_my_doorbell_camera_caught_her_standing_across_the_street_staring_at_our_house_from_the_edge_of_the_cornfield.md

 I creaked upright, inspecting the damage.

-A perfect, face-shaped hole ran the length of the truck.
+A perfect, face-shaped hole ran the length of the truck, exactly where my head had been before I ducked.
 Steam drifted from the metal edges.
-Once again, my connection to Rose dimmed.
+Once again, my connection to Rose dimmed, but it didn’t leave me completely.

 It only truly disappears when she slips through the seams.